quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-security-concerns.md

 11. [Disable or limit navigation](https://electronjs.org/docs/tutorial/security#12-disable-or-limit-navigation)
 12. [Disable or limit creation of new windows](https://electronjs.org/docs/tutorial/security#13-disable-or-limit-creation-of-new-windows)

-Except for items 3, 4 & 5 above, Electron will put a warning in the dev console if one of the these issues have been detected.
+Except for items 3 and 4 above, Electron will put a warning in the dev console if one of the these issues have been detected.

 ## Tips and Tricks